 What is a Project Kickoff Meeting?

-Generally speaking, there are 2 types of kickoff meeting to be aware of:
+Generally speaking, there are 2 types of kickoff meetings to be aware of:

 - External Project Kickoff – A development team sits down with someone from outside the company, like a client or stakeholder, and discusses the plan for a collaborative project.